LeoSalemann/HoloLens/TheWholeStory.md

 5) All the interactivity happens by colliding gaze with collision volumes.
 Button-moving has nothing to do with it ....
 6) Although, it might be nice if you could see holographic switches move, but none of this free-floating stuff.
 The holo-switch would move (toggle flips, sliders slides) and you "chase it" with the physical switches.

+### tbd
+### Also ..
-See my backlog list on my Trello.
+See my backlog list on my [Trello](https://trello.com/b/QwxWMQT6/bring-dead-switches-to-life).
 Also, would like to transition to Submarine and Aircraft projects.